strogo/ediary/README.rst

 - ``pygments`` — used for code highlighting
 - ``django-hvad`` — used for multilingual content
+- ``docutils`` — used for converting reStructuredText to html

 You should install these libraries before using project::

     $ sudo pip install pygments
     $ sudo pip install django_hvad
+    $ sudo pip install docutils

 Then add ``eDiary`` application to ``INSTALLED_APPS``::